LuanFlorencioo/interactive-rating/README.md

 ## Acknowledgments

 I would like to thank my cousin [Eduardo](https://github.com/Edufreitass) for providing the best "coding" friendship on the face of the world.
+He help me with the blue effect buttons, an erro in mobile version.
 He must be reading this and laughing right now.